-Some at-home tests may show results indicative of leukemia symptoms, but this does not constitute a diagnosis.
+Some at-home tests may show results indicative of leukemia symptoms, but they cannot provide a diagnosis.
 For some health conditions, home testing may help guide a person’s decision about contacting a doctor.
-However, in the case of leukemia and other cancers, it is advisable to seek medical advice first.
+If anyone suspects leukemia, it is best to seek medical advice first.

 There are many at-home tests that a person may use for a variety of health conditions.
 However, for some conditions, at-home testing is currently not possible.